Updated: Jan 19

 Identification of the weaknesses points of the application.

-Validate that the different aspects that are not documented in the positive requirements and specifications.
+Validate the different aspects that are not documented in the positive requirements and specifications.

 Negative testing process

-Knowledge Gathering - The tester will gather all information that is needed to design the negative test cases, during this activity, the tester should read the application documentation, review the application design and gather all information that he can use prior to design the test cases.
+Knowledge Gathering - The tester will gather all information needed to design the negative test cases; during this activity, the tester should read the application documentation, review the application design, and collect all info that he can use before designing the test cases.

-Test Execution - The tester will run the tests and report any incident that was found during this process.
+Test Execution - The tester will run the tests and report any incident found during this process.

 Examine the Test Results - Once all tests are done, the test results are reviewed and analyzed to determine if further tests are needed.

 Negative testing will allow you to increase the confidence in the product, the quality of the application is always determined by both positive and negative scenarios.